antosubash/blog/src/_posts/microk8s/microk8s-gettings-started.md

 [Part 4.
 Create and deploy .Net application in MicroK8s](/posts/create-and-deploy-dotnet-application-in-micro-k8s)

+## Repository

+you can find most of the code and yaml files use in the series [here](https://github.com/antosubash/microk8s-hetzner-deployment)

 ## Conclusion

 This series is created with developers in mind.
 I wanted to show how easy it is to use k8s without the complexities.
 I think after docker swarm this is the best option for the my personal use.
 Give it a try and let me know how do you like it.